alexjames/alexsmemorypalace/lifeskills/kitchenware.md

 ---

 ### Materials
  * 18/10, 18/8 and 18/0 are the percentages of Chromium and Nickel alloys in stainless steel.
-Generally, more the nickel, the more rust/corrosion resistant and the more durable the steel.
+Generally, more the nickel, the more corrosion resistant and the more durable the steel.
+Chromium provides prevents rusting.